 You need a German bank account to pay your utilities, to receive your salary and to pay your cash-less expenses.
 Being one of the 20 Things you should know before travelling to Munich, you have rarely the possibility to pay with a credit card.
 Instead you will use your bank card (called EC-Karte in Germany) for your transactions and to get one you will need a bank account.
-(Update on 30.04.2018 : Credit card usage is increasing at a faster pace now but still not as common as in other countries)
+(Update on 03.01.2020 : Credit card usage is increasing at a faster pace now but still not as common as in other countries)

-If you want to open a bank account in a standard brick and mortar bank, you need to have done the Anmeldung.
-Be aware of the fees of the banks, you will possibly need to pay a monthly account management fee.
-There are standard banks that also offer online accounts like Sparkasse which do not charge monthly fees for this kind of account.
-You should still open the account at the branch.
+If you want to open a bank account in a standard brick and mortar bank, you will probably need to have done the Anmeldung and you will possibly need to pay a monthly account management fee.
+If you want to save money and time, I suggest you to open an account in the direct (branchless) banks or online accounts of the brick and mortar banks like Sparkasse which do not charge monthly fees for this kind of account.

 To summarise, I really would recommend opening an account in one (or more) more of these online banks where you can open your account online very quickly, you don’t pay any fee for account management and you have the freedom to manage all your transactions online.